 I was amazed at the number of turtle species there are in Michigan!

 In fact, there are so many species I have broken them down into a few different categories.

-Today, you will learn about the 9 different kinds of turtles in Michigan.
+Here are the 9 different kinds of turtles in Michigan:

 Freshwater Turtles in Michigan:

 Freshwater Turtles make up the largest group of turtles native to Michigan.
 They are strong swimmers and spend most of their lives in or very near water.

 - Weighs 10 to 35 lbs. and is 8 to 18 1/2 inches long.

 - The snapping turtle has a long tail, chunky head, and large webbed feet.

 - The carapace (upper shell) coloring is black, brown, or olive with no distinct pattern.